- Generate a response from a model

 - Still in the Build section, select Agents in the left pane.

-- Select Create agent and give it a name.
+- Select Create agent and give it a name, such as “MyAgent”.

-Code uses Azure AI Projects 2.x (preview) and is incompatible with Azure AI Projects 1.x.
-Switch to Foundry (classic) documentation for the Azure AI Projects 1.x GA version.
+Code uses Azure AI Projects 2.x and is incompatible with Azure AI Projects 1.x.
+See the Foundry (classic) documentation for the Azure AI Projects 1.x version.

 Chat with an agent